 The Darn Tough Micro Crew features a female-specific design with super cute color patterns.
-It's our Top Pick for Warm Weather because of its lightweight design and fantastic breathability.
+It's our Top Pick for Active Wear because of its lightweight design and fantastic breathability.

-Featuring cozy and plush fabrics, we are happy to report that this contender is cozy and comfortable.
-For a lightweight sock, this is a high rating.
-The 59% Merino Wool, 39% Nylon, 2% Lycra Spandex blend provides good cushion underfoot with lighter materials on top to ensure great breathability all-around.
+With cozy and plush fabrics, this is one comfortable sock!
+For a lightweight product, we are surprised by the level of cushioning.
+The 59% Merino Wool, 39% Nylon, 2% Lycra Spandex blend provides great cushion underfoot with lighter materials on top to ensure great breathability all-around.
 The elastic materials provide areas of excellent compression around the arch and heel.
-In addition, the above-ankle design is a nice feature that is a "must-have" during warm summer months.
-While this sock is not compatible with hiking boots, our testers loved it with a sturdy pair of hiking shoes.
-Also, this sock has pretty cute colors and a female-specific design that ensures fabric doesn't bunch in any odd places.
+Also, the above-ankle design is a nice feature that is a "must-have" during warm summer months.
+While this sock is not compatible with most hiking boots, our testers love it with a sturdy pair of hiking shoes.
+Also, this sock has pretty cute colors and a female-specific design (a narrow heel) that ensures fabric doesn't bunch in any odd places.

 While rock climbing in the Black Canyon in Colorado, our main tester wore a pair of thicker Smartwool Hike Mediums, testing warmth and overall versatility.
 By the end of the climb, our chief tester was wishing she had used the Darn Tough Micro Crew socks because of their tighter and more fitted design that is much more compatible with tighter fitting shoes - like a rock shoe.

 While we think the Darn Tough is pretty darn comfortable for a lightweight sock, it's not the most comfy option out there.
-While it provides a superior fit to other socks in this review, it doesn't have ample cushioning underfoot like the Smartwool Hike Medium Crew, our Editors' Choice winner for women.
-Many of our testers preferred a thicker sock when traveling for days on foot, especially in cooler temperatures.
-That said, they also preferred a thinner design when it was warmer outside.
-So, if you want a lightweight hiker for warm weather, the Darn Tough Micro Crew is our favorite for women.
+It provides a superior fit to other socks in this review; it doesn't have ample cushioning underfoot like the Smartwool Hike Medium Crew, our overall women's favorite.
+Many of our testers prefer a thicker sock when traveling for days on foot, especially in cooler temperatures.
+That said, we prefer a thinner design for hot days.
+If you want a lightweight hiker for warm weather, the Darn Tough Micro Crew is our favorite for women.

 Other options that did well in this comfort category include the People's Merino Wool Hiking sock with a unisex fit and a super cozy interior fabric that hugs the feet.
-We liked the plush and softer fabric offered in the People's sock in comparison to the Darn Tough that has a more compacted fabric design.
-Or if you want the ultimate in comfort, the SmartWool PhD Outdoor Medium Crew Sock features the softest and coziest materials tested that fit both men and women.
+We like the plush and softer fabric offered in the People's sock in comparison to the Darn Tough with a more compacted fabric design.
+If you want the ultimate in comfort, the SmartWool PhD Outdoor Medium Crew Sock features the softest and coziest materials tested that fit both men and women.

-Being a lightweight hiker, warmth is not its strong suit.
-While it did a great job through the fall, winter, and summer, we wouldn't recommend it for winter months.
-The length is too short to be compatible with any outdoor winter boot, and secondly, it's simply not that warm when it's cold outside.
+Being a lightweight hiker, warmth is not this socks' strong suit.
+While it does a great job in the Fall, Winter, and Summer, we wouldn't recommend it for the Winter months.
+The length is too short to be compatible with any outdoor winter boot, and secondly, it's simply not that warm.
 During a cold Fall night, when the temperature was just above freezing, our feet were cold within minutes.
 We promptly had to switch to the Smartwool Hike Medium Crew for the night because it is a warmer sock option.
-During our wet tests, it provided great insulation when wet, but once again, when the mercury dropped, our feet were not warm anymore.
-As a result, this sock earns a six out of ten in this category.
+During our wet tests, it provides great insulation when wet, but once again, when the mercury drops, it won't keep your feet warm.

 Wicking and Breathability

 Featuring a lightweight construct, the Darn Tough Micro Crew for women crushes it in this category.
-Scoring a nine out of ten, we were utterly impressed with the wicking ability and breathability of this sock.
-This is why we awarded it our Top Pick for Warm Weather.
+We are utterly impressed with its wicking ability and breathability.
+This is why we awarded it our Top Pick for Active Wear.
 Our testers spent many days wandering around in the desert with this model, serving as protection from trail debris underfoot.
-In warm weather, we learned that it wicks and breathes better than any other in this review.
-We attribute this to its fabric construction that uses both merino wool and synthetic fibers to quickly remove sweat and moisture from the surface of the skin to the exterior of the sock.
+In warm weather, it wicks and breathes very well.
+We attribute this to its fabric construction that uses a lightweight layer of both Merino wool and synthetic fibers to quickly remove sweat and moisture from the surface of the skin to the exterior of the sock.

 If you want a sock that breathes and wicks just as well as the Darn Tough Micro Crew for women, but you want a male-specific fit, check out the Darn Tough Light Hiker.
-In our tests, we learned these socks performed similarly in this category.
-We took each trail running, and our testers preferred it just for that.
-We loved taking it day hiking and biking for its thinner construct.
+Take it running, backpacking or fastpacking in warm weather.

-Over roughly 60 miles of testing we've noted minor pilling in areas of high abrasion, but other than that, nada, zip, zilch.
-No other signs of wear and tear.
+This is sock is seriously tough!
+With over roughly 60 miles of testing, we've noted minor pilling in areas of high abrasion, but other than that, nada, zip, zilch.
 Typically compaction of the fabric in the heel or forefoot indicates durability flaws, but none were noted in this review.
-As a result, we award this sock with a high score of nine out of ten.

 Of all the other products tested, others on the same level also were manufactured by Darn Tough, so be sure to check out these highly durable competitors.
 The only product that scored a perfect ten in this review for durability is the Wigwam Hiking Outdoor Pro, a sock constructed from highly durable synthetic fibers that showed no wear and tear after 60 miles!
 Overall, the Darn Tough Micro Crew model is a fantastically durable option, but if you want something even more durable, look at the Wigwam Outdoor Pro.

-While this is not the fastest sock to dry, it sure isn't the slowest either.
-In our dryer tests, it took 130 minutes to completely dry, being one of the slowest socks to dry.
-We attribute this to absorbing more water at the beginning of our tests then most socks tested, and the higher concentration of merino wool found in comparison to others that have a similar design.
-The only sock that dried slower is the Darn Tough Full Cushion, our Editors' Choice award winner.
-On the trail, we noticed that drying speed was as expected.
-When dunking our feet in rivers, the water beaded right off, but if saturated, it took a little longer to dry then other contenders - roughly 5 hours in the straight sunshine.
+Drying speed is moderate with this sock, performing well for any traditional hike or backpacking trip.
+In comparison to the rest, it's not the fastest to dry, but it isn't the slowest either.
+In our dryer tests, it took 130 minutes to completely dry.
+We attribute this to absorbing more water at the beginning of our tests then most socks tested, and the higher concentration of Merino wool found in comparison to others that have a similar design.
+The only sock that dried slower is the Darn Tough Full Cushion.
+On the trail, we noticed that drying speed is as expected.
+When dunking our feet in rivers, the water beaded right off, but if saturated, it took a little longer to dry then other contenders - roughly five hours in the straight sunshine.

 It's no surprise that this sock performs well for all sorts of outdoor endeavors.
-It's great for either high-intensity activities like trail running or warm weather days.
+It's great for either high-intensity activities like trail running or while hanging out around a summer fire.
 Working best in fall, spring, and summer, this lightweight hiking sock is designed to keep your feet protected over miles and miles of distance.

 With a list price of $22, one might think the sticker price is pretty steep.
 In comparison to other contenders out there, it's definitely on the expensive end.
 That said, Darn Tough products come with a lifetime guarantee, which is a huge selling point.
 They are high quality and perform well.
 As a result, the value is good.

-This lightweight hiker features a merino-wool blend that is comfortable and breathes well, with colors that are adored by both male and female testers.
-It also has a narrow fit that many of our female testers love, in addition to a lifetime guarantee.
-Take this Top Pick for Warm Weather on any adventure in the fall, spring, or summer, but choose a warmer option for colder days.
+This lightweight hiker features a Merino-wool blend that is comfortable and breathes well, with colors that are adored by both male and female testers.
+It also has a narrow fit that many of our female testers love.
+Take this Top Pick on any adventure in the Fall, Spring, or Summer, but choose a warmer option for colder days.